chocolatey/chocolatey-workshop/ReadMe.md

 * Package - in Chocolatey-speak, package is strictly a Nupkg file.
 Binaries and installers are referred to as software or binaries.
 This reduces confusion.
 * C4B - you see this next to some exercises.
 This is the short form of Chocolatey for Business.
 * MSP - Managed Service Provider.
-Also a licensed edition of Chocolatey that has less features and suport than C4B, but has a price point that works well for MSP organizations.
+Also a licensed edition of Chocolatey that has less features and support than C4B, but has a price point that works well for MSP organizations.
 * See [Notes](#notes)

 ## Types of Packages